slazav/device2/Readme.md

 recommended to unlocked device when you finish with it.
 Command returns errors if device is locked by somebody else, or not locked.

+* `log_start/<device>` -- Any user can see all communications of every device.
+To do it one should start with `log_start` action.
+The buffer of size 1024 lines is created for this connection, all messages send to the device and received from it will be written to the buffer (with "<<" and ">>" prefixes).
+If the buffer already exist it will be cleared.

+* `log_finish/<device>` -- Stop logging, delete the log buffer for this connection.

+* `log_get/<device>` -- Get contents of the log buffer, clear it.
+If logging is not started return error.

 * `ping` -- Check connection to the server.
 Returns nothing.

 * `get_time` -- Get sysem time (unix seconds with microsecond precision)